Alabama Birth Records Search

 The Center for Health Statistics handles birth certificates for adopted individuals, certificates for foreign births and other unusual situations.

-Types of Alabama Birth Records
+Types of AL Birth Records

 If you need a copy of your Alabama birth record and have an unusual situation don’t worry, they have it covered.
-There are a few different types of birth records that you can request:
+There are a few different types of AL birth records that you can request:

 Certified Copy - this is a certified copy of your birth record that you can use to apply for official permits and licenses.